-In this tutorial, we will show you how to install and configuration of Webuzo on your CentOS 7.
+In this tutorial, we will show you how to install and configuration of Webuzo on CentOS 7.
 For those of you who didn’t know, Webuzo is a LAMP stack that is specially designed for the cloud.
 The goal is to provide solution providers with the ability to easily launch, manage, and maintain a number of popular applications and development stacks for their customers.
 Webuzo is one of the products from Softaculuous, their primary software is a script deployment system that has hundreds of auto-installer scripts widely used in the Web Hosting industry.
 It’s free for personal usage and the premium license started from $2,5 per month.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you the step-by-step installation of Webuzo in the CentOS 7 server.
+I will show you the step-by-step installation of Webuzo on the CentOS 7 server.

 Install Webuzo on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 yum -y update

 Webuzo can be installed in a number of ways an automated install script.
 Now you can enter this command to get the installer:

 chmod 755 install.sh

 Now it is time to install Webuzo.
 To do so, use the command below:

 Take your time to relax, the Installer will provide further instructions to get started with your Webuzo Control Panel.